jhuix/showdowns/public/showdowns-features.md

 </div>
 ```

+!!! info "Phasellus posuere in sem ut cursus"

+    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Nulla et euismod nulla.
+Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

 - Collapsible blocks

-When Details is enabled and an admonition block is started with ??? instead of !!!, the admonition is rendered as an expandable block with a small toggle on the right side:
+When an admonition block is started with ??? instead of !!!, the admonition is rendered as an expandable block with a small toggle on the right side:
 Admonition, collapsible

 ```markdown